Australasian Association for European History (AAEH) 28th Biennial Conference

 Nadiia Honcharenko is Senior Research Fellow at the Institute for Cultural Research of the National Academy of Arts of Ukraine and Research Fellow at the IU Non-Residential Research Program at Indiana University (USA).
 She is editor of publishing series Crimean Tatars prose in Ukrainian.
 Her areas of interest are Cultural Studies; History Education; Memory Policy.
 Among her latest publications are Preserving a Monument and Redefining Symbols in the National Museum of the History of Ukraine in the Second World War (2023); Different Memories of a Shared Past (2022); Crimean Tatars biographies in Ukrainian history textbooks: personalities, priorities, tendencies (2021) – all in Ukrainian.
 From the ‘Great Patriotic War’ to the ‘Ukrainian dimension’ of the Second World War: a change in the narrative in school history textbooks (2020).

-Updated: 27 June 2023/Responsible Officer: RSSS Director/Page Contact: CASS Marketing & Communications
+Updated: 25 September 2024/Responsible Officer: RSSS Director/Page Contact: CASS Marketing & Communications